 Death of Frances Mahaffy

-In 1908, Mahaffy's wife, Frances died.
+In 1908, Mahaffy's wife, Frances died and was buried in St. Fintan's Cemetery in Sutton.
 This was a sad time for Mahaffy who confided to a younger friend:

 After the death of Frances, his two daughters remained with him and managed his house for him.

 As mentioned earlier, Mahaffy was known as a lover of music.
 However, his definition of music did not extend to the popular sound of music at the funfair!

 In June 1913, a funfair was set up at Howth summit, consisting of "steam hobby horses, hurdy gurdy band, swing boats, rifle saloon, and other noisy and offensive amusements and variety show".
 However, the one item that really got everyone's attention was a steam powered organ that produced "steam hooters" and "screaming ...whistles".

 The locals put in an application for an interlocutory injunction to stop the fair and the noise which "continued every fine day until late at night, and the language of some of the persons gathered together by the show was most objectionable."

 Gaisford St. Lawrence, owner of the Howth estate, said that when it was playing "it was difficult to read or attend to anything else, as it made a most penetrating and offensive noise."